yuseflo/Interactive-Lab-Hub/Lab 6/README.md

 **\*\*\*Can you set up the script that can read the color anyone else publish and display it on your screen?\*\*\***

+I used the given color script to read the colors and display them on the raspberry pi screen.
+Since this was an interesting example, I used the same sensor which can also measure light for Part E of this lab.

 ### Part E
 ### Make it your own